St. Mikulas Czech Tradition

 On the evening of December 5th, Mikulas knocks on the doors of Czech households with the devil and an angel alongside him, handing out treats to good children.
 The devil’s work, on the other hand, is to spook and symbolically punish those children who were not kind and good.
 St. Mikulas is portrayed as a man with a long, white beard dressed in a red bishop’s garment.
 Children mostly receive chocolates or snacks, but also oranges or potatoes.
 “Bad children” may receive coal.
 Children usually have to sing a song or a rhyme in order to get a candy.

 But, why do we hand out candies?

 The tradition has its roots in the 10th century.
 It started during boy bishop games, which took place in monastery schools.
-In the games, one boy would carry a crutch with which he took over the monastery for one day as St. Mikulas and was master of the school.
+In the games, one boy would carry a crutch with which he took to the monastery for one day as St. Mikulas and was master of the school.

 In the 13th century, this holiday became St. Mikula’s day, and a new game was invented in which a groom handed out treats to children.
 One of the grooms, named Ruprecht, was supposed to reward but also scare children, which, over the course of time, changed to the devil and angel joining Mikulas on his gift-giving errand.
 Since then, this trio wanders from one door to another across the whole Czech Republic.

 Nowadays, this tradition is loved by almost every child in the Czech Republic, even those who were not so good and kind for the whole year.
 While it is not a nationwide public holiday in the Czech Republic, but merely a religious observance, it is still a great occasion on which families gather to have a nice evening.
 The role of Mikulas is often taken up by a friend of the family or a grandad, and not the father, so that children will be surprised.